lemiorhan/personal-zen/readme.md

 * Never get used to the things you hate
 * Money cannot buy relationships
 * There always exists someone better than you
-* Never rise your voice, stop talking if you get too angry
+* Never raise your voice, stop talking if you get too angry
 * Always be fair, hear both voices to conclude
 * Produce something to feel your are living
 * Do shopping from good people, even if they are expensive